pyjanitor-devs/pyjanitor/README.rst

 ``pyjanitor`` is a Python implementation of the R package `janitor`_, and provides a clean API for cleaning data.

-The official is hosted on: https://pyjanitor-devs.github.io/pyjanitor/
+The official documentation is hosted on: https://pyjanitor-devs.github.io/pyjanitor/

 .. _janitor: https://github.com/sfirke/janitor